 Questions about products

-A company must include all of their eligible own brand cosmetics and/ or household products.
+A brand must include all of its eligible own brand cosmetics (and personal care) products or household and cleaning products to achieve approval.
 Search our online list.

 Can I find vegetarian or vegan products on your website?

-Yes, in order to assist shoppers looking for vegetarian or vegan non-animal tested products, we have included a refined search option on our website, and highlighted these companies in the Little Book of Cruelty Free.
+Yes, to assist shoppers looking for vegetarian or vegan cruelty free products, we ask our brands to let us know which of their products qualify and have included a refined search option on our website.

 Questions about labelling

-Do all Leaping Bunny certified companies display the logo on their products?
+Do all Leaping Bunny brands display the logo on their products?

-We encourage all certified companies to use the Leaping Bunny logo on their packaging to make it easier for shoppers to identify cruelty free products.
-Some companies may choose not to display it, however if they are listed on our website then all of their eligible products are certified even if they do not display the logo.
+We encourage all approved brands to use the Leaping Bunny logo on their packaging to make it easier for shoppers to identify cruelty free products.
+Some may choose not to display the logo - sometimes it may not be practical to fit the logo on packaging, and sometimes a brand may have existing packaging that is yet to run out.
+However, if a brand is listed on our website, all of its eligible products are approved, even if they do not display the logo.

-I have seen ‘not tested on animals’ or 'against animal testing' labels on products, how can I be sure that they really are cruelty free?
+I have seen ‘not tested on animals’ or 'against animal testing' labels on products, how can I be sure they meet the best cruelty free criteria?

-Some companies adopt a rolling rule approach (such as a five-year rolling rule), and will not use ingredients which have been animal tested within the specified timeframe (five years for example).
-However, it can use those same ingredients once the time has elapsed, limiting the incentive for suppliers to develop alternative test methods, and not testing again in the future.
+Some companies adopt a rolling rule approach (for example a five-year rolling rule) and will not use ingredients that have been animal tested within that specified timeframe.
+However, the company could then use those same ingredients once that time has elapsed, limiting the incentive for suppliers to develop alternative test methods and not test again in the future.

-Companies that operate the supplier specific boycott can use ingredients that are tested on animals tomorrow, providing the supplier then agrees not to test in the future.
-Without a fixed cut-off date, no line is drawn, and animal testing within the industry may continue indefinitely.
-Furthermore, without monitoring the entire supply chain, there is no assurance that ingredients have not been animal tested at an earlier stage.
+Brands that operate the supplier specific boycott can use ingredients that are tested on animals tomorrow, providing the supplier then agrees not to test in the future.
+Without a fixed cut-off date, no line is drawn and animal testing within the industry may continue indefinitely.
+Furthermore, without monitoring the entire supply chain, there is no assurance that substances have not been animal tested at an earlier stage.

 I cannot find an answer to my question here, can I contact you?

+Yes!
 Should you be unable to find an answer to your question, or have further questions, we are always happy to help.
-You can find all our details on our contact us page.
+You can find all details on our contact us page.